openedx/edx-ace/docs/decisions/0002-push-notifications.rst

 Use the existing `GCMDevice` model and `GCMDeviceViewSet` view from django-push-notifications_ to manage user device tokens.
 Provide secure and authenticated communication with Firebase Cloud Messaging (FCM).

+It should also be noted that django-push-notifications_ does not currently implement sending notifications to IOS devices using the FCM channel, although the FCM service itself supports it.
+This means that support for IOS devices should be added on the edx-ace side.

 This will involve:
   - PushNotificationRenderer: Responsible for formatting and structuring the content of a push notification.
 This includes setting the notification's title, body,